Lesedi-Projects/BPM-Customer-Onboarding-Analysis/README.md

 (anonymised for confidentiality).

-The solution was presented to the organisation's Regional Head of Governance and is currently under active consideration for implementation.
+The solution was presented to the organisation's Regional Head of Governance and is currently under active consideration for implementation.--

----

 ## The Problem